rajkishorbgp/Object-Oriented-Programming-Lab-BCA-306-Sem-iii/README.md

 12. * Write a program in C++ to find out the power of a number.
 13. * Write a program in C++ to find the vowels in the string provided by the users.
 14. * Write a program in C++ to convert a string of characters into upper or lower case.
-15. * Write a program in C++ to Print Alphabet Triangle.
+15. * Write a C++ Program to display current data and time.
 16. * Write a program in C++ that finds factorial of a given number using for loop.
 17. * Write a C++ program to print reverse of any given number using Class.
            `[ Example: i/p=2345 o/p=5432 ]`